iamdonovan/pyddem/doc/tutorials/stacking.rst

 creating a stack of dems with pyddem
 ====================================

-The basic procedure for stacking DEMs involves using either :doc:`../pyddem/modules/stack_tools#pyddem.stack_tools.create_mmaster_stack` or :doc:`../pyddem/scripts/stack_dems` from the command line.
+The basic procedure for stacking DEMs involves using either :func:`pyddem.stack_tools.create_mmaster_stack` or :doc:`../pyddem/scripts/stack_dems` from the command line.

 The first step is to have a number of DEMs available to stack.
 For this example, we'll assume that these are in the same